Nourish - 9 Ways to Help Beat Bloating

 For 2 weeks try replacing these possible offenders with alternatives.

-Replace soy protein with legumes (black beans are my go-to!), hemp seeds and chia, and if you’re at a loss for a soy sauce replacement, Coconut Aminos has you covered.
+- Replace soy protein with legumes (black beans are my go-to!), hemp seeds and chia.
+If you’re at a loss for a soy sauce replacement, Coconut Aminos has you covered.

 You should notice a difference pretty much right away in your abdominal bloating and overall puffiness when you cut these out if it’s a sensitivity.

-After 2 weeks, introduce just one group back into your diet, and if that’s ok, introduce the next one the following week until you and find out what’s causing the troubles.
+After 2 weeks, introduce just one group back into your diet, and if that’s ok, introduce the next one the following week.
+Do this until you find out what’s causing the troubles.

-Maybe it’s not the food itself that was the problem, but the quantity and quality of it?
+Equally, maybe it’s not the food itself that’s the problem, but the quantity and quality of it?

 Which brings me on to point 3.